 I remember coming across a glossy, glass-bound issue of ‘The Cricketer’ magazine at the British Council Library in Thiruvananthapuram years ago and not being able to take my eyes off the spectacular picture adorning the back cover.
 It showed a panoramic view of the Sydney Cricket Ground in floodlit glory.
 I wondered how great an experience it must be to actually watch a match, sitting in that magnificent theatre of a venue.
 This wish bore fruit for me recently as I attended the 2nd Test between India and Australia at the SCG.
 The game had its nerve-racking moments of elation and agony galore, but sadly it will be remembered for all the wrong reasons.

 A midget of a cricketing He-man, a towering genius with an overweight willow, there stood Sachin Ramesh Tendulkar – the subcontinent’s biggest icon for nearly two decades now.
 The Little Master has had a special bond with the SCG.
-Laxman’s century on Day 2, his third in as many SCG appearances, was the most brilliant innings of the match, resplendent with flowing grace and elegance.
-Tendulkar’s unbeaten 154 on the other hand was a study in patience and temperament.
+Laxman’s century on Day 2, his third in as many SCG appearances was the most brilliant innings of the match, a 109 resplendent with flowing grace and elegance.
+Tendulkar’s unbeaten 154, on the other hand, was a study in patience and temperament.
 His 38th hundred, on course of which he completed 2000 runs against Australia, was followed by Hayden equaling the Don with his 29th ton.
-Hussey, a latecomer to Tests who had to score 15,000 first class runs before earning his baggy green cap, continued to make up for lost time.
+Hussey, a latecomer to Tests who had to score 15,000 first-class runs before earning his baggy green cap, continued to make up for lost time.
 This man with the biggest average after Bradman, the Victorian they call ‘Mr. Cricket’ carved a ton yet again.
-The other centurion of the match was eventual Man of the Match Symonds who benefited from a bad umpiring decision to hit a career best 162, in the process retrieving his country out of the opening day doldrums of 134 for 6.
-There were fine bowling performances in the form of a five wicket haul by Bret Lee and four wickets by Kumble (twice) and Rudra Pratap Singh.
-Occasional bowler Michael Clarke drove the final nail in India’s coffin with a freak figure of 3 for 5, eerily reminiscent of his 6 for 9 at Mumbai in 01.
+The other centurion of the match was eventual Man of the Match Symonds who benefited from a bad umpiring decision to hit a career-best 162, in the process retrieving his country out of the opening day doldrums of 134 for 6.
+There were fine bowling performances in the form of a five-wicket haul by Bret Lee and four wickets by Kumble (twice) and Rudra Pratap Singh.
+Occasional bowler Michael Clarke drove the final nail in India’s coffin with a freak figure of 3 for 5, eerily reminiscent of his 6 for 9 at Mumbai in ’04.
 The Pandora’s Box opened on Day 3 with the host team lodging a racism complaint against India’s strike spinner Harbhajan Singh – a case of the pot calling the kettle black!
 But the real pain in the neck for India was Jamaican umpire Steve Bucknor proving their bugbear yet again.
 Out of the 12 wrong decisions taken in the match by him and his English partner Benson, 9 went against India.
 Some of these were during the crucial final innings chase.
 Added to this was the aggression of the Aussie players who wanted to pull off this 16th straight win by hook or crook.
 Indian fans watched mouths agape as Ponting appealed over a grassed catch, prompted the umpire to rule a batsman out over a doubtful call and threw all gentlemanliness to the winds.
 ‘Team India c Benson b Bucknor’ screamed the Indian Express back home.
-The row reached its nadir when the ICC slapped a three Test ban on Harbhajan even in the absence of substantial evidence for his allegedly calling Symonds a monkey.
-India did its bit in retaliation, complaining about spinner Brad Hogg’s verbal insult of Kumble.
-They also demanded that Bucknor, the long serving umpire dubbed ‘Slow Death’ for the time he takes in signaling dismissals, be stood down for the rest of the series.
+The row reached its nadir when the ICC slapped a three-Test ban on Harbhajan even in the absence of substantial evidence for his allegedly calling Symonds a monkey.
+(Tendulkar who witnessed the incident later clarified that the spinner had said ‘Theri maaki…’ a Hindi gaali which was lost on the Aussies!)
+India did its bit in retaliation, complaining about spinner Brad Hogg’s verbal insult of Kumble (he had used the word ‘bastard’ which is quite a mild usage, almost a compliment, in those parts.
+During the Bodyline series when touring English skipper Douglas Jardine complained to his counterpart Bill Woodfull about players swearing at him, the latter duly took up the matter.
+‘Now which of you bastards called this bastard a bastard?’ was his immortal query to his men).
+India also demanded that Bucknor, the long-serving umpire dubbed ‘Slow Death’ for the time he takes in signaling dismissals, be stood down for the rest of the series.
 BCCI suspended the tour.
-The tail wagged the dog as ICC considered the fervent plea and reinstated Harbhajan pending appeal, while relieving Bucknor of his Perth Test duty.
+The tail wagged the dog as ICC considered the fervent plea and reinstated Harbhajan pending appeal while relieving Bucknor of his Perth Test duty.
 The respectable Peter Roebuck writing in the Sydney Morning Herald implored Ponting to step down from the captaincy.
-At the Press Conference that evening the normally restrained Kumble could not help remarking wryly that ‘only one team out there was playing cricket’.
+At the Press Conference, that evening the normally restrained Kumble could not help remarking wryly that ‘only one team out there was playing cricket’.
 This comment which harked back to the infamous Bodyline series made the local media dub the present one the ‘Bollyline’ series.
 One wishes that these unfortunate incidents had not occurred to mar a great match which saw 1606 runs being scored as 37 wickets fell.
 Looked at from that angle it was cent vasool for the paying public.
 One beacon that shines amidst the final day’s mess is the outstanding leadership of Kumble.
 The quiet maestro led from the front, scalping 8 wickets, which took his tally to 100 against Oz and 599 overall.
 His defiant, unbeaten 45 was worth more than his Oval century the previous year.
 I hold it in the same league as Shastri’s 48 in the Tied Test.
 But alas it was for a losing cause.
 The ‘Swamy Army’ went home a disappointed lot.
 It just was not cricket, this loss.
 Exhausted from all those days in the sun I soothed my tired bones by plunging into the sea at Bondi beach, the trusted refuge of all wearied souls in this part of roo country.

 Tailpiece: Today’s Daily Telegraph carried a cartoon showing two monkeys.
 One of them has his lips smeared with white sun cream.
 The other says to him, ‘Get that zinc off.
 You look nothing like Andrew Symonds.’